tokenflex/ing

 • tokenflexing setup-cursor-auto

 One-time interactive flow.
-Asks for your `WorkosCursorSessionToken` cookie (you copy it from DevTools on cursor.com), stores it chmod 600 at `~/.config/tokenflexing/cursor-cookie`, immediately verifies by hitting `cursor.com/api/auth/me` + `/api/usage`.
-Daemon then refreshes Cursor data daily via API — zero manual exports.
+Asks for your `WorkosCursorSessionToken` cookie (you copy it from DevTools on cursor.com), stores it chmod 600 at `~/.config/tokenflexing/cursor-cookie`, then verifies it by fetching Cursor's usage-events CSV export.
+The hourly daemon refreshes that export while the cookie remains valid, so manual exports are unnecessary.

-When · You want fully automatic daily Cursor sync with no manual CSV export.
-Cookies live 30-90 days; re-run when sync starts failing with 401.
+When · You want fully automatic Cursor sync with no manual CSV export.
+Re-run when sync starts failing with 401.

 tokenflexing setup-cursor-auto